 William E. Morgan Library, located in the center of the main campus, offers nearly 300,000 square feet of research and learning space and houses a large part of the paper collection, which includes books, maps, journals, technical reports, archives, and manuscripts.

 The University Libraries connects CSU to information and knowledge critical for research and learning.
-With a diverse collection of more than 2 million physical items, more than 84,000 electronic serial titles, more than 500,000 electronic books and a broad range of research services, the Libraries provides faculty and students with opportunities to develop projects and ideas.
+With a diverse collection of more than 2 million physical items, more than 100,000 electronic serial titles, more than 1 million electronic books and a broad range of research services, the Libraries provides faculty and students with opportunities to develop projects and ideas.
 These services include library instruction, research assistance, archives, electronic reserves, desktop resource delivery, and interlibrary loan.

 The University Libraries is a member of the Association of Research Libraries (ARL), Greater Western Library Alliance (GWLA), and the Colorado Alliance of Research Libraries.
 These memberships enable the Libraries to participate in preservation, resources sharing, and collection development programs on a national scale.
 Resource sharing is further enhanced by the Libraries’ participation in RapidILL, a service developed at the CSU Libraries, which links the collections of more than 300 research libraries around the world.

 CSU's south campus contains the Veterinary Teaching Hospital including the research and teaching programs and the federal Natural Resources Research Center.